 How can you help?

-More sustainable palm oil production does exist, but it’s more expensive.
+Check the label.
+Sustainable palm oil does exist, but it’s often more expensive.

 On a global level, there are many organisations working hard to regulate and improve the deforestation issues surrounding palm oil.
 But after 15 years only 17% of all palm oil produced is able to be labelled ‘certified sustainable palm oil’.